 Exogenous Ketones

 Sticking to a keto diet isn’t easy.
 It requires a lot of discipline, especially when adjusting during the first couple of weeks.
-As an alternative to following a strict keto diet, you can supplement with exogenous ketones.
+Supplementing with exogenous ketones can help during the transition period until you become healthy enough to create endogenous ketones naturally.

 According to a review published in Frontiers in Physiology, exogenous ketones lower blood glucose and lipids while increasing blood ketone levels.
 As a result, they make it easier to achieve ketosis.